perugo/FDTD-website/README.md

 # FDTD-two-dimension
-create a FDTD simulation video in Java.
-User can set objects in a bitmap
+FDTD simulation website.
+User can set obstacle air or metal in a two dimension field.